An introduction to the history of graphic design

 Papyrus from Egypt, anonymous, Egypt.Papyrus.01, CC BY-SA 3.0

-We can see that the Egyptians were the originators of what is today defined as “visual communication design”.
-Around 3000 – 4000 BC, Egyptians used written messages in combination with images to convey various socio-cultural values that were at the roots of their system of beliefs.
-They used closely correlated elements both in graphic design and hieroglyphs.
-The compositions were well balanced, harmonious and adhere to certain minimalism principles.
+It’s clear that the Egyptians were the pioneers of what is now defined as “visual communication design.”
+Around 3000 – 4000 BC, Egyptians integrated written messages with images to communicate various socio-cultural values fundamental to their belief system.
+They employed closely correlated elements in both graphic design and hieroglyphs.
+The compositions demonstrated a well-balanced and harmonious aesthetic, adhering to certain minimalist principles.

 The weighing of the heart scene from the Book of the Dead.